emc-openstack/vmax-cinder-driver/README.md

 * Set Dynamic Distribution -	NA

 #### Outcome - Cinder
-Volume is created against volume type and there is no QOS change
+Volume is created against volume type and there is no QOS change.